Oh, the newborn phase.

 I purchased this cheap heating pad from Amazon immediately and gave it a try and all I can say is that if your newborn is anything like mine then it will work!

-My little guy will fall asleep on anything that is warm and cozy, so before I put him into our DockATot or his rocker, I quickly warm up the area with the heating pad and then remove it before placing him in.
+My little guy will fall asleep or lounge on anything that is warm and cozy, so before I put him into his bassinet or our DockATot (supervised) during the day, I quickly warm up the area with the heating pad and then remove it before placing him in.

 Make sure you NEVER have your newborn baby lay on the actual heating pad nor leave the heating pad unsupervised, always turn it off after every use!!

 And make sure that you don’t make the area too hot either, the highest setting I use is Medium and even then I remove it after a couple minutes.

-Other sleeping tips you could try is placing your shirt or some other article of clothing that smells like you near your baby while they sleep (just make sure it doesn’t pose a sleeping hazard) or the old rice in the glove trick (but that might work better when your newborn gets a little older)!
+Another sleeping tip you could try is placing your shirt or some other article of clothing that smells like you near (NOT on or too close) your baby while they sleep, just make sure it doesn’t pose a sleeping hazard.

 3. Feed On Demand